Extreme value modelling of rainfall from high resolution radar data in a changing climate

 Background

-PhD opportunity
+PhD Opportunity

-First the conditional approach to extreme values (Heffernan and Tawn, 2004) will be used to capture these high-dimensional spatio-temporal data, by modelling extreme rainfall over regions and time; see Wadsworth and Tawn (2022).
+The conditional approach to extreme values (Heffernan and Tawn, 2004) will be used to capture these high-dimensional spatio-temporal data, by modelling extreme rainfall over regions and time; see Wadsworth and Tawn (2022).
 This model will allow for complex dependencies that exist between extreme rainfall at different locations and their spatially varying nature, such as frontal rainfall, which might affect the entire region, versus convective rainfall, such as a localised thunderstorm.
 The model will also capture how these evolve over time.
 Efficient methods will need to be developed to utilise the large amounts of radar data, such as low-rank representations and sparsity.
 Through a combination of a geostatistical downscaling and conditional extreme value models, historical relationships will be established between radar data and gridded climate model output.
 This will bring a high-resolution event simulation model that can be forced by data representing a changing climate.
-Its simulated events, will allow detailed study of features, such as dependencies between resolutions, and probabilistic summaries, such climate-dependent risk estimates.
+Its simulated events will allow detailed study of features, such as dependencies between resolutions, and probabilistic summaries, such climate-dependent risk estimates.

 Other information